chainer/chainer/chainerx/README.md

 CUDA support is enabled by default.

-xChainer currently requires cuDNN and you need to specify its path.
+ChainerX currently requires cuDNN and you need to specify its path.
 For example, if you use [cudnnenv](https://github.com/unnonouno/cudnnenv), run `cmake` like this:

 ```shell-session